chuyanTan021/CCFs_LWP_SWfb-linear-regression/README.md

 # updated
-Cloud metric choosed: Liquid Water Path ('clwvi' - 'clivi');  CCF: Srface Temperature ('ts'), Precipitation - Evaporation ('pr', 'hfls') (Need to to prove they are close to Moisture Convergence), Subsidence at 500 mb ('wap' at 500 hPa) , and LTS (Lower Tropospheric Stability = (the Potential Temperature at 700 mb - Surface), 'ps', 'ts', 'ta' at 700 hPa).
+Cloud metric choosed: Liquid Water Path ('clwvi' - 'clivi');  CCF: Srface Temperature ('ts'), Precipitation - Evaporation ('pr', 'hfls'), Subsidence at 500 mb ('wap' at 500 hPa) , and LTS (Lower Tropospheric Stability = (the Potential Temperature at 700 mb - Surface), 'ps', 'ts', 'ta' at 700 hPa).
 Build some modules in '/Course_objective_ana/' to help analyze the GCM and Observational data.